Here’s a list of 10 ideas for boutique business names. Get inspiration and create your own.

 A shop named after your favorite shade of blue is a unique idea, and it would also be easily identifiable in ads and marketing campaigns.
 This name could also be used to describe your target market (women who wear periwinkle or have a fondness for periwinkle-colored clothing).
 If you choose an adjective as your business name, try to come up with something that makes sense when paired with the boutique or any other words you like.

 Let’s say you choose periwinkle; that gives you options like Periwinkle Stuff, Periwinkle Fashion, and so on.
 You’re not limited to just one word; use several if it works better.
 The important thing is to find a combination that fits your brand well.
 It doesn’t need to belong either—you can add more keywords if needed.
 Remember, you want people to remember what they read and hear about your store!

-To help make sure everyone gets it right, include boutique somewhere in your business name (for example: The Pearl Clutch Boutique).
+To help make sure everyone gets it right, include a boutique somewhere in your business name (for example The Pearl Clutch Boutique).
 Just don’t overdo it by making a very long name—the goal here is clarity.
 Your final choice should sound professional and creative at once!
 That’s not easy, but we think you can do it!
 Good luck with your search!

 Dreams Come True Boutique

 Dreams really do come true at Dreams Come True Boutique, a quaint little shop with whimsical merchandise that’s sure to delight.
 Having an independent boutique-like DCT can be tough, but they don’t let that discourage them—they try to give everyone in their community a pleasant shopping experience.
 And what could be more pleasurable than coming across something you love?